sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 # How to Integrate sCrypt Service

-Before interacting with the `sCrypt` contract, we must create a contract instance representing the latest state of the contract on the chain.
-According to [this](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#create-a-smart-contract-instance-from-a-transaction) section, calling the `fromTx` method can recover such an instance.
-This works, but not good enough, because you still need to track and record all the contract-related transactions.
+Before interacting with a `sCrypt` contract, we must create a contract instance representing the latest state of the contract on chain.
+Such an instance can be created by calling the  [`fromTx`](../how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md#create-a-smart-contract-instance-from-a-transaction) method.
+However, this means your application needs to track and record all contract-related transactions, especially for a stateful contract.

-The `sCrypt` service will do this part of the work for you, the only thing you have to do is to integrate it.
+An easier alternative is to leverage `sCrypt` infrastructure service, which tracks such transactions, so you can focus on your application logic.

+## Get Your API Key
+### Step 1: Create Your Free Account
+Go to the [sCrypt homepage](https://scrypt.io) to create your free account.

+### Step 2: Get API Key
+Login and click on the copy icon to copy your API Key.

+## Integration
+Once you have an API key, you can easily integrate sCrypt service into your app by following these simple steps.

-## Initialize sCrypt Client
+## Step 1: Initialize Client

-Passing your own API key and network to the `Scrypt.init` function to initialize the sCrypt client.
+You can pass the API key, along with `network`, to the `Scrypt.init` function to initialize an sCrypt client in your app.

 ```ts
 import { Scrypt } from 'scrypt-ts'